 You must not use abalone as bait or throw abalone shell or gut into the ocean.

 Clean all organic matter, like seaweed, sand or anything that may have come from the ocean floor, from inside and outside the vessel should be removed

 Boats, dive equipment and all other fishing equipment must be cleaned away from the water's edge so that soapy water does not affect the health of waterways, and as soon as reasonably possible after leaving the water.

-If you live or have accommodation in the area between Apollo Bay and Port Campbell, decontamination can be undertaken when you return home.
+If you live or have accommodation in the area, decontamination can be undertaken when you return home.
 If you are from another area and intend to launch your vessel into other waters, the vessel should be taken to a car wash or service station with wash down facilitity and clean it with soapy water there.

 Wetsuits and Dive Equipment

 - Equipment that has come into contact with abalone, such as catch bags, gloves, dive knives and measuring devices, should be soaked in soapy freshwater for 30 minutes and then rinsed.

 People and clothing

 - Divers who come into contact with abalone should wash their hands with soapy water.

 - Spray any waterproof clothing with soapy freshwater and rinse.